The Chance of a Lifetime

 Lori Hartwell and I met initially at the American Kidney Fund’s calendar contest, which I’ve won twice.
 We then touched base again in 2007, when she and Stephen Furst interviewed me for their popular radio show “Kidney Talk.”
 A few years later, I asked her for help so I could attend the prom.

 Another person I met in Los Angeles was Lesley Holden, who used to be Lori’s nephrology nurse when she was on dialysis.
 Lesley is spunky as well as enthusiastic and more than willing to show Sharissa and me a good time.
-Lesley took us on a tour of Hollywood Boulevard and treated us to lunch at the Rolling Stone Restaurant.
+Lesley took us on a tour of Hollywood Boulevard and treated us to lunch at the Hard Rock Cafe Restaurant.

 Sharissa was wearing a Buffalo Sabres hat that day, and a guy came up to us and asked whether we were from Buffalo.
 As it turned out, he grew up there, still watches Sabres games, and still misses Buffalo!